 Special Circumstances: the completion of the doctoral scholarly project may stand as incomplete through the Integrated Application of Evidence-Based Practice course series.

 WITHDRAWING FROM A COURSE

-Students may drop a course within the first 72 hours of the semester with no grade.
+Students may drop a course within the first 5 MTSA business days of the semester with no grade.

 GRADE OF WITHDREW (W)